 Tea may have caffeine, but herbal tea does not.
-There are many kinds of herbal tea that will improve your stomach after caffeine acids irritate it.
+Much herbal tea will improve your stomach after caffeine acids irritate it.

 Chamomile and licorice teas can have the same calming effects.
-Keep away from something with peppermint or spearmint, as these can exacerbate stomach acid problems.
+However, avoid something with peppermint or spearmint, as these can exacerbate stomach acid problems.

 Drink Aloe Vera juice

 Aloe Vera has anti-inflammatory effects and is filled with other vitamins and minerals.
-The juice can detoxify your body when drunk, making your stomach feel much better.
+In addition, the juice can detoxify your body when drunk, making your stomach feel much better.

 Tip: Don’t take antacids to cope with too much caffeine triggering stomachache.
-Antacids will potentially cause your stomach to produce more acids, making you feel worse.
+Antacids can cause your stomach to produce more acids, making you feel worse.

 How to avoid consuming too much caffeine

 Cutting back on coffee is hard.
-To still enjoy coffee and take care of yourself, watch your intake of caffeine.
+But, to still enjoy coffee and take care of yourself, watch your caffeine intake.

-Limiting the caffeine to 200-300 mg a day will help alleviate many of the symptoms that normally occur after consuming more.
-An average cup of coffee is 120-200 mg of caffeine, depending on size and roast.
+Limiting the caffeine to 200-300 mg daily will help alleviate many symptoms that normally occur after consuming more.
+For example, an average cup of coffee is 120-200 mg of caffeine, depending on size and roast.

 Some are more prone to results, but usually, when anyone drinks more than 500 mg of caffeine, stomach problems begin.
-To those that drink 5 + cups of coffee a day, it’s easier than done to restrict caffeine intake.
-Here are some tips on how to reduce caffeine and how to avoid stomach issues from enabling you to enjoy coffee.
+Of course, to those that drink 5 + cups of coffee a day, it’s easier than done to restrict caffeine intake.
+Here are some tips on reducing caffeine and avoiding stomach issues from enabling you to enjoy coffee.

 Drink a dark roast coffee instead

 To help reduce caffeine is to drink a dark roast.
-It has the least amount of caffeine and acidity, so it shouldn’t bother your stomach, particularly if you lower the number of drinking cups a day.
+It has the least amount of caffeine and acidity, so it shouldn’t bother your stomach, particularly if you lower the number of drinking cups daily.

 Drink decaf coffee

-Many say drinking cold brew will help with coffee’s stomach problems.
+Many say cold brew will help with coffee’s stomach problems.
 Because of its special brewing process, it has very low acidity.
-Reducing the amount of oils you eat while drinking coffee will reduce stomach problems.
-Yet bear in mind that cold brew has a more concentrated amount of caffeine, so it won’t limit caffeine consumption.
+So reducing the number of oils, you eat while drinking coffee will reduce stomach problems.
+Yet bear in mind that cold brew has a more concentrated amount of caffeine so that it won’t limit caffeine consumption.

 We shared the best ways to try if you have issues with stomach acid from consuming too much caffeine, including drinking chai tea or eating bananas.
-If you get stomach problems from drinking coffee more frequently than you should, we have included ways to avoid stomach problems.
-Now that you can support your stomachs induced by caffeine, you can enjoy your coffee without concern.
+In addition, if you get stomach problems from drinking coffee more frequently than you should, we have included ways to avoid stomach problems.
+So now that you can support your stomachs induced by caffeine, you can enjoy your coffee without concern.